Alarmod/MRI_MedicalAnalysis/Tutorial.md

 1. Run _ExtractYoloObjectsFromDICOM.exe 1_ on original DICOM-dataset, that allows You to replace the original files with masks with expanded ones using dilate morphological operation.
 Original PNG-files with binary masks will be replaced, save original folders before!

-Example of _ExtractYoloObjectsFromDICOM.exe 1_ execution can be downloaded here: https://drive.google.com/file/d/1SJ1TNAfcWX5mexRBFR_jyzMFN-3xsurI/view?usp=sharing
+Example of _ExtractYoloObjectsFromDICOM.exe 1_ execution result can be downloaded here: https://drive.google.com/file/d/1SJ1TNAfcWX5mexRBFR_jyzMFN-3xsurI/view?usp=sharing

 2. To generate training and testing datasets in Yolo format, run _ExtractYoloObjectsFromDICOM.exe 0_